software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## GitHub issues

 [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are used to track ideas, feedback, tasks, or bugs for work on GitHub.
 Open source projects commonly use issues for feature suggestions and bug reports (something is not working as inteded).
 [Here](https://github.com/facebook/react/issues) is an example of issues in the React library's repository.
-We will use issues to organize our user stories, tasks and bug reports.
+We will use issues to organize the user stories, tasks and bug reports in our project.

 Before we start creating issues, let's add some [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) so that we can better organize our issues.
 Open your repository in GitHub and click the "Issues" tab.
 On the right, click the "Labels" button.
 Let's add the following labels by clicking the "New label" button: